 To tease out the connection between a change in the prenatal nutrition and height, researchers have employed different exogenous shocks as natural experiment.
 Some examples are America's Dust Bowl, variations in rainfall in Indonesia, Ethiopian famine, Nigerian civil war, and El Nino floods in Ecuador (Cutler et al. 2007, Maccini and Yang 2009, Dercon and Porter 2010, Akresh et al. 2012, Rosales 2013).
-In such analyses, aside from the concern about endogeneity of the shock, its impact on the length of gestation needs to be assessed.
-If it is suspected that the shock has a significant impact on the length of gestation and it is not taken into account, then the analysis that relies on the timing of the shock is impaired.2 If information on the length of gestation is not available, then a study that uses an exogenous shock that is not too drastic to change gestations' length will not suffer from the measurement error.
+In such analyses, aside from the concern about endogeneity of the shock, its impact on length of gestation needs to be assessed.
+If it is suspected that the shock has a significant impact on length of gestation and it is not taken into account, then the analysis that relies on the timing of the shock is impaired.3 If information on length of gestation is not available, then a study that uses an exogenous shock that is not drastic enough to change gestation length will not suffer from this.

-Exposure to Ramadan may provide a suitable natural experiment if the exact timing of a prenatal shock is of interest.
-First, the occurrence of Ramadan is generally considered exogenous to parents' and household's characteristics (Almond and Mazumder 2011, van Ewijk 2011, Almond et al. 2011, Majid 2012, Karimi 2016).
-Second, observational studies
+Exposure to Ramadan may provide a suitable natural experiment if the exact timing of a prenatal shock is of interest.4 First, the occurrence of Ramadan is generally considered exogenous to

-1The long bones develop in four stages: (1) limb buds appear; (2) mesodermal condensation takes place along the limb buds; (3) cartilage models develop within the mesodermal condensations and primary ossification centers form simultaneously; (4) materialization process starts.
+2 The long bones develop in four stages: (1) limb buds appear; (2) mesodermal condensation takes place along the limb buds; (3) cartilage models develop within the mesodermal condensations and primary ossification centers form simultaneously; (4) materialization process starts.
 The first three stages are steps toward formation of the long bones, starting from the last week of the first month of gestation and completing by the end of month 5.
 The last stage, on the other hand, is an expansionary step that follows the previous steps (Khurana 2009, Rose and Pawlina 2010, Karimi 2016).
 Kidneys, for example, develop in four stages as well: (1) initial kidney cells form and ureteric buds appear; (2) the ureteric buds and their connection develop while bifurcation inside kidneys takes place; (3) bifurcation process intensifies and the kidneys ascent from their early position; (4) the collecting duct system expands and completes.
 Similar to the development of the long bones, the first three stages of kidneys' development are formation steps, and the last step is an expansionary step.
 It is of particular interest that the timing of the formation and expansionary phases of kidneys' development closely coincide with those of the long bones.
 There are similar coincidences in the development of the heart, components of digestive system, and brain.

-2In the lack of information on the length of gestation, length of all gestations is usually assumed fixed and identical.
+3 In the lack of information on length of gestation, length of all gestations is usually assumed fixed and identical.
 In a hypothetical situation in which exposure to an early gestation shock reduces exposed individuals' length of gestation by one month while the non-exposed individuals' gestation period remains unchanged, any measured effect of exposure to the shock in the "assumed" month 5 of gestation, for example, is the result of comparing fetuses who are 4 and 5 months old and hence are at different stages of their development.